 What you can expect

 Surgeons perform spinal fusion while the person having the procedure is unconscious, known as general anesthesia.
 There are several ways to do spinal fusion surgery.
 The technique the surgeon uses depends on where the bones to be fused are on the spine, the reason for the spinal fusion, and possibly, general health and body shape.

 Generally, the procedure involves the following:

 - Fusion.
-To fuse the vertebrae together permanently, the surgeon places the bone graft material between the vertebrae.
-Metal plates, screws or rods may be used to help hold the vertebrae together while the bone graft heals.
+To fuse the spinal bones, the surgeon places the bone graft material between the bones.
+The surgeon might use metal plates, screws or rods to help hold the bones together while the bone graft heals.

 After spinal fusion

 A hospital stay of two to three days is usually required following spinal fusion.
 Depending on the location and extent of your surgery, you may experience some pain and discomfort but the pain can usually be controlled well with medications.

 After you go home, contact your doctor if you exhibit signs of infection, such as:

 - Fever higher than 100.4 F (38 C)